determined-ai/determined/docs/interfaces/proxy-ports.rst

 where $DET_MASTER is your Determined master address, and $TASK_ID is the task id of the launched task or experiment.
 You can look up the task id using CLI command ``det task list``.

-Alternatively, we provide a shortcut which allows to launch the experiment, follow its logs, and run the tunnel all at once:
+Alternatively, you can use a shortcut which allows to launch the experiment, follow its logs, and run the tunnel all at once:

 .. code:: bash

    det e create config_file.yaml model_def -f -p 8265

-Unauthenticated mode
+Unauthenticated Mode
 ====================

 Optionally, you can run a tunnel with determined authentication turned off.
 This mode may be useful